 A good celebrant will sail through whatever children do at your wedding.
 They have seen it all before many times.

 Remember that whatever happens with children at your wedding it will give most people a laugh and it can sometimes lighten the mood, if people are a bit tense.
-These are often the moments that are recalled the longest.
+These are often the moments that are recalled the longest and most fondly.